yourskc/UnityMoil/README.md

         Color = Red

-5. Select Main Camera, Component/ Scripts/ Select Show_cam
+5. Select Main Camera, Add Component/ Scripts/ Select Show_cam

 6. Drag the Image and Text previously created to the properities in Show_cam